martinbudden/MaybeCube/MC300RB/readme.md

 ![Printbed_Frame_with_Z_Carriages_assembly](assemblies/Printbed_Frame_with_Z_Carriages_assembly.png)

 1. Lay the frame on a flat surface and  slide the Z carriages onto the frame as shown.
-2. Ensure the Z carriages are square and aligned with the end of the frame and then tighten the bolts on Z_carriages.
+2. Ensure the Z carriages are square and aligned with the end of the frame and then tighten the bolts on Z_Carriages.
 3. Ensure the 2040 extrusion is pressed firmly against the Z_Carriages and tighten the hidden bolts in the frame.

 ![Printbed_Frame_with_Z_Carriages_assembled](assemblies/Printbed_Frame_with_Z_Carriages_assembled.png)